Determine a bid strategy based on your goals

 Focus on clicks with CPC bidding

-If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies you should consider:
+If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider:

-- Automatic CPC bidding is the simplest and most commonly used bid strategy.
+- Maximize Clicks is an automated bid strategy.
+It's the simplest way to bid for clicks.
 All you have to do is set a daily budget, and the AdWords system automatically manages your bids to bring you the most clicks possible within your budget.

 - You have an advertising budget you'd like to reach consistently.

 - You don't want to spend time monitoring and updating individual cost-per-click (CPC) bids, and you're willing to let the AdWords system update CPC bids automatically.

 - You're mainly interested in increasing website traffic.

 - You're new to AdWords or don't know exactly how much to bid for particular keywords or placements.

 Maximize Clicks isn't a good choice for you if your advertising goals include maintaining a specific ad position or cost per conversion.
 It isn't possible to set individual CPC bids with Maximize Clicks, but you can set a maximum CPC bid for your entire campaign.

 You have a website that sells a variety of art supplies, and your main goal is to bring more customers to your site.
 You have a set amount that you want to spend on advertising each month, and there isn't a particular product you want to emphasize most.
 Maximize Clicks lets you decide the overall amount of your budget, then we'll find you the most customers based on that.